ilhan007/ui5con-web-component/docs/1_Project_Setup.md

 ### **`src/themes/Token.css`**

 Here you will write the styles of the Token component.
-Whatever styles you write, they will be applied to the template from the previous point.
+The styles will be applied to the template from the previous point.

 Next [Develop `Token` web component](./2_Develop_Token.md)